-One of our key roles was to design and plan for the main venue for the Serendipity Arts Festival.
-Spread over an acre, the venue consisted of a series of installations, along with the main performance stage and a food & beverage zone.
+One of our key roles was to design and plan for the main arena for the Serendipity Arts Festival.
+Spread over 45,000 sq.ft., we designed the main performance stage, walkways, installations, sponsor lounges as well as the food and beverage area for the venue.
+The stage design was derived from abstraction of the event’s graphic design language, and this design was used as a visual starting point for all other spatial elements within the festival.
+The decision to keep the main stage monochromatic to give lighting design the flexibility to personalize each performance at the festival.
 The entire venue was open to the public for the week-long duration of the festival.
 Every evening saw performances by multiple artists drawing crowds that numbered in the thousands.

 We also designed large scale installations, which were placed across the venue to direct and manage visitor movement at the event.
 These structures reflected the colour palette used in the Serendipity Arts Festival print & digital content.

 Signage systems for the festival were designed to be stand-alone units, having the flexibility of different display areas and content.
 The structures also ensured re-usability and the freedom to use various materials for the display surfaces.

 Apart from the spatial elements, our role involved the overall planning and layout of various spaces and elements of the festival.
 Smaller performance spaces, black boxes, workshops, labs, launch event, cafes, lounges and festival shop were all detailed and planned by our team.

 MORE IN EVENTS

 Event & Venue Design for the festival held at the British Council, Delhi